 If you’re divesting of an asset, however – by selling a building or excess inventory, for example – the transaction will be considered “cash in”.

 When your business experiences changes in its debts, loans, or dividends, these appear in the financing activity section of your cash flow statement.

 The flow from financing activities is considered “cash in” when capital is raised, and “cash out” when principal on an asset is paid down.

 How Can I Use My Financial Statements?

-Analyzing the history of your financial statements with a professional bookkeeper can help you better understand where your money is going, allowing you to budget more sensibly.
-You’re able to foresee financial problems before they happen, as well as spot opportunities for growth.
+Analyzing the history of your financial statements with a professional bookkeeper will help you better understand where your money is going, allowing you to budget more sensibly.